IPSA-Lab/Benchmarking-Code-for-SCMI30-IITRPR/README.md

 `pip install requirements.txt`

 This will install all the dependencies needed to run the codes.

+> [!Tip]
-It is highly recommended that you create a new environment when trying out the codes.
+> It is highly recommended that you create a new environment when trying out the codes.

 You can create a new conda enviromnent using `conda create --name <env_name> python=<version>`.